Ames Door Support Information

-When locks are being installed in hollow doors, the interior space between the two panels should be supported with a door lock support.
-If no support is used, this will cause two problems:
+When locks are being installed in hollow doors, the interior space between the two panels should be supported to prevent them from moving.
+Unless this is done, two problems will result:

 1) Tightening the lock screws will distort the door panels.